 AHCMC contracts with consultants who are recognized specialists in their fields to manage discreet programs and provide key services.
 With the assistance of our consulting staff, AHCMC maintains an active public art program, a vibrant arts education program and is undertaking the development of a web-based multimedia exhibition on the folk and traditional arts of Montgomery County.

 Interns provide invaluable support for the many programs presented by AHCMC.

 The Board of Directors of the Arts and Humanities Council of Montgomery County includes artists, humanities scholars, business leaders, civic activists, arts administrators, artists, and non-profit executives with a diverse mix of ethnic, economic, geographic, and employment backgrounds.
 The board is dedicated to the mission of the Arts and Humanities Council and welcomes interested individuals to contact them with questions about the Arts and Humanities Council.
-For more information, please call us at 301-565-3805.
+For more information, or to attend an open upcoming Board of Directors' Meeting, please call us at 301-565-3805.

 Chair, Audit Committee